MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-activity-privacy.md

 ---
-title: Activity privacy
+title: Classic portal -  Activity privacy
-description: This article provides information about how to configure your activity monitoring to comply with your user privacy policy. ms.date: 01/16/2023 ms.topic: how-to
+description: Classic portal -  This article provides information about how to configure your activity monitoring to comply with your user privacy policy. ms.date: 01/16/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Activity privacy
+# Classic portal: Activity privacy

 [!INCLUDE [Banner for top of topics](includes/banner.md)]